The Witch Who Came from the Sea: Censorship

 In 1983, the United Kingdom Department of Public Prosecutions compiled a list of 72 video releases that were not brought before the BBFC for certification and declared them prosecutable for obscenity.
-This list of "video nasties" included The Witch Who Came From the Sea, but it was in the sub-group of 33 titles that were unsuccessfully prosecuted and was soon dropped from the DPP list.
+This list of "video nasties" included The Witch Who Came from the Sea, but it was in the sub-group of 33 titles that were unsuccessfully prosecuted and was soon dropped from the DPP list.
 In the United Kingdom, the film was eventually released completely uncut in 2006 with a complete running time of 87 minutes 43 seconds.

 Release

 Home media

 The film was released on DVD by Subversive Cinema on December 21, 2004.
 Subversive Cinema later re-released the film on August 17, 2007, as a part of its 2-disk Grindhouse Classics double feature.
 On May 20, 2014, it was released by Cinema Epoch.
-It was released for the first time on Blu-ray by Arrow Video on December 5, 2017.
+It was released for the first time on Blu-ray by Arrow Films on December 5, 2017.
 Arrow also released the film on DVD that same day.